 Doubling down to deliver emissions cuts

-The COP27 Climate Summit is a moment to problem solve, overcome barriers and coordinate efforts to halve global emissions by 2030.
+It's time to solve problems, overcome barriers and coordinate efforts to halve global emissions by 2030.

 Companies are critical to decarbonization.
 Their real-world experience, agility and learnings mean they are already at the forefront of investing in low-carbon solutions.
 Business must now go further to deliver emissions reductions at pace.
 The right policy support from governments will accelerate action.